 I started a ritual of prepping small snack boxes every Sunday evening.
 When hunger struck, I had nutrient-dense options ready, preventing impulsive choices.
 The difference in my energy levels over the week was remarkable.

-Schedule meals at consistent intervals.
+High-performing individuals treat meals as sacred rituals.
 Your ritual can be a mindful 20-minute lunch break, free from screens, where you chew slowly and savor each bite.

-When I adopted this ritual, my afternoon productivity improved, and I no longer experienced the “post-lunch crash.”
+Using reminders or alarms to adopt to this ritual made my afternoon productivity improved, and I no longer experienced the post-lunch crash.

 Mindless eating undermines healthy diets.
 Transforming meals into rituals improves digestion, nutrient absorption, and satisfaction, counteracting overeating and poor digestion associated with distracted eating.